stephencweiss/stephencharlesweiss.com/content/list/uses.md

+---
+title: 'Uses'
+date: '2020-05-09'
+category: ['lists']
+tags: ['reading', 'books']
+---

-things i use in no particular order
+this is a list of things i use in no particular order. it's my contribution to the list Wes Bos maintains for [uses.tech](https://uses.tech)

 tech
 - Macbook pro 16-inch 2019